420blaze420/tape0002/README.md

 # tape0002

 RFP Wireless Infrastructure

 ### 1. Organization and Project Background

 #### What the organization does and who it serves
-* **Xcompanyx** is a shell company that launders money for the Sinaloa Cartel.
-Art Storage and Sales.
+* **Xcompanyx** does Art Storage and Sales.
 * **Xcompanyx** needs a new wireless network that provides reliable coverage, strong security, modern performance, centralized management, and support for future growth.

 #### The size of the organization and number of users
 * 1442 employees, 754 employees using internet services, 112 IT employees.

 #### Why the new wireless network is required
-* **Xcompanyx** has expanded its campus, and employees are spread far and wide accross the company campus.
+* **Xcompanyx** has expanded its campus, and employees are spread far and wide across the company campus.
 A new wireless network would support troubleshooting, testing, and deployment of internal network configurations across the campus.
-The ability to connect to a wireless network anywhere accross the campus will increase efficiency and lower down time, in regaurd to troubleshooting, testing, and new configuration deployments.
+The ability to connect to a wireless network anywhere accross the campus will increase efficiency and lower down time, in regard to troubleshooting, testing, and new configuration deployments.

 #### Current problems or limitations
 * Due to the lack of a wireless network, **Xcompanyx** IT employees must use a physical ethernet connection for troubleshooting, testing, and deploying.
 Since the expansion of our company campus, IT employees have been limited in their abilities to troubleshoot, test, and deploy internal network configurations around the expansion.